Walter Irving Scott: The Phantom of the Card table

-In 1931, he released a collection of manuscripts involving aspects of Scott's work which became known as The Phantom of the Card Table.
-Around thirty copies were released selling for as much as $50 each (approx $500 in today's currency).
-Through his drip feeding of notes to Horowitz and Cardini he got Vernon to start calling.
-McGuires replies contained nothing of value and only forced Vernon to keep writing.
-In the correspondence he prodded Vernon and talked up Scott's achievements and skills.
-It was a turnaround that McGuire must have enjoyed, now all the secretive magicians were looking to him for answers.
+In 1931, McGuire released a collection of manuscripts involving aspects of Scott's work which became known as The Phantom of the Card Table.
+Around thirty copies were released, selling for up to $50 each (approx $500 in today's currency).

-As time passed and secrets slowly leaked McGuire's frustration grew with his fading control.
-Vernon had dropped the interest in Scott for a while to find 'the center deal' and in 1932 he released the Twenty Dollar Manuscript that contained a blindfolded poker routine and the Vernon Automatic Second Deal.
+As time passed and secrets slowly leaked, McGuire grew frustrated with his declining control.
+Vernon dropped his interest in Scott for a while to find 'the center deal', and in 1932 he released the Twenty Dollar Manuscript, which contained a blindfolded poker routine, and the Vernon Automatic Second Deal.

 Later life

 In August 1956, aged 61, Scott was the headline act at the New England Magicians Convention, in the only convention lecture he ever gave.

 Scott died on May 12, 1995, aged 99.